MichelleShock/PFcommandTool/README.md

 Tool to generate commands for port forward configurations

 Redesign of an existing tool.
 The goal is to combine 3 separate tools into 1 and to make the tool more asthetically pleasing.
+It is necessary to keep all code (html, css, javascript) in one document to be accessed from a sharepoint site.